-The Royal Family of Strange People
+The Royal Family of Strange People at the Southbank Centre

 You can’t look but you can’t not look.
 It’s impossible not to react to the amazing things these people are doing right before you.
 Sword swallowing, fire eating, lifting up weights with parts of the body truly not designed to do so; this show is part burlesque, part freak show, part circus.
 The audience screams, gasps, and laughs – a lot.